reidmorrison/semantic_logger/docs/index.md

 ### Colorize log files

-* Use color to quickly identify error messages from amongst many info or debug messages.
+* Use color to quickly identify error messages vs informational messages.

-### Drop-in Replacement
+### Implementation

-* Simple drop-in replacement for the Ruby, or the Rails loggers.
+* Direct replacement for the Ruby, and Rails loggers.
-* Supports current common logging interface.
+    * Conforms to the common logging interface.
-* No changes to existing to code to use new logger, other than replacing the logger itself.
-* Fully compatible in 99.9% of use-cases.
-   * Semantic Logger is a much richer implementation when compared to existing Ruby loggers.
-   * There is a new appender creation API.
-   * Additional trace level logging.
+* Easy to switch to Semantic Logger.
+    * Only change how the logger is created.
+    * For Rails, just add the `rails_semantic_logger` gem.

 ### Benchmarking